AlcoholRehabHelp Logo

 Treatment

-A typical day in inpatient care may include individual counseling, group therapy, and educational meetings.ย
+A typical day in inpatient care may include the following:

 Depending on the center you attend, other activities might be available.
-A focus on nutrition and physical exercise is also important
+Often, these activities focus on nutrition and physical exercise.

 Aftercare Planning

-Once you complete an inpatient program, your care team will likely encourage you to enroll in outpatient treatment services.
-These services may be provided by the same center or may be available through community services.
+After completing an inpatient program, your care team will likely encourage you to enroll in outpatient treatment services.
+These services may be provided by the same center or through community services.

 How Much Does Inpatient Alcohol Rehab Cost?

-The cost of inpatient treatment varies between each facility.
-Some programs are free, while others cost thousands of dollars a day.
+The cost of inpatient treatment also varies between each facility.
+Some treatment centers offer free programs, while others cost thousands daily.

 Does Insurance Cover Alcohol Rehab?

-The Affordable Care Act (ACA) mandated that health insurers provide alcohol addiction coverage.ย
+The Affordable Care Act (ACA) mandated that health insurers provide alcohol addiction coverage.
+This includes:

 • Private insurance policies